The worst passwords of 2018 are just as dumb as you'd expect

 It doesn't look like we're getting any smarter about our passwords.

-Software company SplashData released its annual list of the top 100 worst passwords on Thursday, and it includes some pretty obvious blunders.
-Coming in at #1 is "123456," and in second place is -- you guessed it -- "password."
+On Thursday, software company SplashData released its annual list of the Top 100 worst passwords, and it includes some pretty obvious blunders.
+Coming in at No. 1 is, you guessed it, "123456," and in second place is, yup, "password."
 This is the fifth year in a row these passwords have held the top two spots.

-SplashData evaluated more than 5 million leaked passwords, mostly from users in North America and Western Europe, when compiling the list.
-The company estimates around 10 percent of people have used at least one of the top 25 worst passwords, and about 3 percent have used "123456."
+To compile its list, SplashData evaluated more than 5 million leaked passwords, mostly from users in North America and Western Europe.
+The company estimates that about 10 percent of people have used at least one of the Top 25 worst passwords, and about 3 percent have used "123456."

-Celebrities and government officials aren't immune to choosing terrible passwords, a Wednesday report from Dashlane revealed.
+Celebrities and government officials aren't immune to choosing terrible passwords, a Wednesday report from Dashlane made plain.
 The top offender on that list was Kanye West, who revealed at an October meeting with President Donald Trump that his iPhone passcode is "000000."

 Here are the 25 worst passwords of 2018, according to SplashData: